reliablehosting/GCDTask/README.md

 ## License

-View the LICENCE file for more info.
+View the LICENSE file for more info.